CER-REC/conditions/app/components/FeatureTypesDescription/README.md

 ## Interaction Requirements

 - Users should be able to scroll through the list.
 - When the user selects a feature type in the Small Multiples Legend, the list should scroll to the description for that type.
+(Type headings all have `id=feature-type-theme-security`, etc. for this purpose)

 ## Accessibility Requirements